Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 This is another cancer disorder associated with Camp Lejeune water contamination.
 This is based on the study that has concluded that exposed women at camp had higher risks of contracting breast cancer than those who did not consume the contaminated water.

 The reason for this is that the toxic chemicals present in the water have led to the disruption of normal functions of breasts in general.
-Additionally, it is also possible that water contaminants have damaged the DNA of the victims, leading to abnormal cell growth.
+It is also possible that water contaminants have damaged the DNA of the victims, leading to abnormal cell growth.

 One of the most common symptoms of breast cancer that one may notice is breasts changing in size, shape, and texture.
 In other cases, there are lumps felt inside the breasts or a liquid discharge from the nipples.

 To say the least, the possible symptoms of Multiple Myeloma are so common that you’d think it’s just normal fatigue or some sort of body infection.
-This is the reason why it’s hard to detect this cancer in its early stages.
+This is why detecting this cancer in its early stages is hard.

 Conclusively, this type of cancer disorder is caused by environmental and genetic factors.